 But, it is one that is becoming increasingly popular.

 If you are considering this strategy it is very important that you get the right information before you start.

 What I want to do here is to make sure you have the information you need so you don't need to make the same (costly) mistakes I made when I was learning about HMO investments.

 I also want to make sure that you understand the legal / health safety regulations that go alongside HMO management.

 But, in this regard I strongly recommend - if you are serious about this strategy - looking at central government and local council websites where you are going to find a lot of useful information.

-I also recommend that you speak to your local authority who will employ housing officers and possibly even a dedicated hmo officer.
+I also recommend that you speak to your local authority who will employ housing officers and possibly even a dedicated HMO officer.

-These people are well worth contacting about what the local requirements (for HMOs) might be and they will often even help you with your market research in that they may even tell you where in your local are is oversaturated with HMOs and where there may be potential for further development.
+These people are well worth contacting about what the local requirements (for HMOs) might be and they will often even help you with your market research in that they may even tell you where in your local area is oversaturated with HMOs and where there may be potential for further development.

 Note: Although your local HMO officer can be a great help when it comes to understanding the local housing market you still need to do your own research.
 Bear in mind that their job is to improve the housing situation for the area and not to make you money!